 Why would you need those wild dice?
 For example to decide who starts first.
-If you rolled many doubles or above and you don’t have the Initiative, you can try to add the singles that you need with wild dice to ensure you are the first to start.
+If you rolled many doubles or above and you don’t have the Initiative, you can use the wild dice to seize the initiative and to ensure you decide who starts.
 Or you can try to have a high Triple to use the Wrathtouched Furious Rampage hoping in some good area damage.

 Conversely, if you don’t care about Initiative, you can convert all those singles in Doubles and try to fulfil as many vows as you can!
-Careful however: in its current wording and with our interpretation, you need first to swear the oath (i.e. declare the ability) and then kill the enemy, not the other way around.
+Careful however: you need first to swear the oath (i.e. declare the ability) and then kill the enemy, not the other way around.
 Hence it is possible to waste an ability if the Chaos Gods don’t smile at you.
 Or to kill an enemy with an unexpected critical hit when all you wanted to do was to soften it for another fighter: Chaos Gods can be tricksters.

-And if you manage to get a Quad (or a Triple and add a wild dice), then you can have your fighters with the highest amount of attacks try a Deathblow for increased damage output (up to 9 damage or a normal hit of a Proven with Greataxe and a Quad with value 6).
+And if you manage to get a Quad (or a Triple and add a wild dice), then you can have your fighters with the highest amount of attacks try a Deathblow for increased damage output (up to 9 damage on a normal hit from a Proven with Greataxe and a Quad with value 6).

 In our experience this is the warband that complements each other better, with a cohesive force with good starting stats and the ability to improve on them.
 A Toughness of 4 is absolutely average, especially in Chaos, while Strength 4 on the entire warband, including the cheapest fighters, is really rare, making this warband one of the most balanced of Grand Alliance Chaos.

-Movement 4″ is what they are going to suffer the most as there’s no one that exceeds it (the God-speaker has even 3″), but don’t forget universal abilities like Rush (adds 1″ per Movement action).
+Movement 4″ is what they are going to suffer the most as there’s no one that exceeds it, but don’t forget universal abilities like Rush (adds 1″ per Movement action).

-Careful also with the overall level of Wounds in the warband and the lack of ranged options: the 7″ of the God-speaker are the maximum this warband can strive for, with a couple of 2″ and the 3″ of the Proven with Greatflail.
+Careful also with the lack of ranged options: the 7″ of the God-speaker are the maximum this warband can strive for, with a couple of 2″ and the 3″ of the Proven with Greatflail.
 Do not underestimate the ability to protect your fighters from retaliation with a 2″ range.

 Overall this warband will have 9/10 fighters, allowing you to play any type of scenario that you may encounter and are enough beginner-friendly to be recommended to anyone.